-The average hip to gable loft conversion costs between £40,000 and £60,000.
-A smaller, one-window, one-room hip to gable conversion could cost you £35,000, whilst bigger, two room projects with multiple windows could cost as much as £60,000, or even more.
-Your location will impact costs.
+The average hip to gable loft conversion costs between £70,000 and £100,000.
+A smaller one-window dormer hip to gable conversion could cost you £60,350, whilst bigger projects, with multiple windows and a dormer could cost as much as £134,000, or even more.
+Your location will impact on cost of labour.

 Hip to gable loft conversions are built into homes with hipped roofs, and are suitable for a lot of semi-detached, detached, or end-of terrace homes.
 A hipped roof is a roof that has three, equally downward sloping sides.
 The loft is usually built by turning one of the sides of your roof into a gable roof, creating a (triangular-shaped) vertical end wall.

 Though there are some exceptions to the rule, most hip to gable loft conversions do not require planning permission, as they fall under permitted development rights.
 For more information, you can access the Planning Portal website.

 Hip to gable loft conversions will add a lot more space and natural light to your home.
 Due to structural changes required to the joists and roof of your home, they usually fall in a higher-end cost bracket, costing a little less than mansard conversions.

 An average hip to gable loft conversion will cost you around £90,000, or between £60,000 and £135,000.

 Hip to gable loft conversion prices, according to size and number of windows: